 A cataract is a white, opaque film that coats the dog’s eye and impairs her vision.

-Warning signs include your dog walking clumsily, bumping into objects, moving in the wrong direction or falling over.
+Warning signs include your dog stumbling, bumping into objects, moving in the wrong direction, or falling over.

 Cataracts are usually hereditary and may occur in one or both eyes.

 Diabetes, other eye inflammation, or electric shock can cause cataracts.